cybertim/DpiApi/README.md

 Disclaimer:
 i'm no cpp programmer and certainly not well known with the 'dll' infra but this gets the job done :-) Only needed some bindings back into c#
+It's the backbone of this WPF app: https://github.com/cybertim/WpfDpiSwitcher